dmbarreiro/DOEDA/docs/source/examples.rst

 --------------------------------------------------------------------------

-In this section, we present an example of how to use the ``csv2json.py`` script to generate the experiment file from a csv file.
+In this section, we present an example of how to use the ``csv2json.py`` script, stored in the ``utils\`` fodler, to generate the experiment file from a csv file.

 In this example, we look at an experiment published by Bouler et al. (1996) that was used as an example in the book of Mee (2000).
 In